 More About the Crowds

-When we went a couple of years ago we arrived in the mid-afternoon on a rainy day after a long series of rainy days.
+When we went a few years ago we arrived in the mid-afternoon on a rainy day after a long series of rainy days.
 We expected the place to be packed like sardines.
 It wasn’t.

 When we arrived in the afternoon of 2018 there was only a very short lineup to get in.
 There were lots of people in the museums, but with multiple venues none of them was so crowded that we couldn’t still enjoy the experience.